 Graduating Residents & Fellows

-A Letter of Intent is a preliminary document used by some larger practices.
+A Letter of Intent is a preliminary document used by some practices.
 Typically, a Letter of Intent outlines some of the more important terms of employment, such as compensation, location, general benefits, etc. Letters of Intent are generally non-binding.
-However, once you agree to terms in a Letter of Intent, those terms are generally considered non-negotiable.
+However, once you agree to terms in a Letter of Intent, those terms are generally considered non-negotiable by the employer.
 Think of a Letter of Intent as a way to test your commitment.

 Physician employment contracts are filled with jargon.
-They also vary greatly from region to region.
-Legal interpretation is typically not taught in residency or fellowship.
-An attorney with extensive experience with physician employment contracts in the region where you will be employed can not just explain the binding terms of a medical contract, but can also recognize terms which may be unfair, over-broad, atypical or problematic.
+They can also vary greatly from region to region.
+Legal interpretation is not taught in residency or fellowship.
+An attorney with extensive experience with physician employment contracts in the region where you will be employed can explain the terms of a physician employment contract also point out employment contract terms which may be unfair, over-broad, atypical or problematic.
 An experienced medical contract attorney can also recommend commonly acceptable alternatives and negotiation tactics.
-Mr. Gunn has personally handled more than 600 physician employment contracts.
+Mr. Gunn has personally handled more than 700 physician employment contracts.